oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

  - **enabled** - this attribute indicates whether the note can be added to a target entity.
  - **immutable** - this attribute can be used to prohibit changing the association state.
 This attribute can be used to prohibit disable already enabled association and vise versa.

+You can use both of these attributes for your own associations and they will automatically have the same behaviour.
+The implementation of **enabled** attribute you can find in [AssociationChoiceType](../../Form/Type/AssociationChoiceType.php) (please note that this form type have been configured to be used with this attribute).
+The implementation of the **immutable** attribute you can find in [AbstractConfigType](../../../EntityConfigBundle/Form/Type/AbstractConfigType.php).

 For example if you want to prohibit to create notes for some entity you just need to set **immutable** attribute to true for this entity (in the following code we use annotations, but the can be done using migrations):

 ``` php